clockor2/docs/docs/features/5_exportData.md

 ![](../images/export-plot-data.png)

-This will export the regression and point data as an array for JSON objects that can be used in downstream analyses (e.g. R or Python).
+This will export the point data as a CSV file can be used in downstream analyses (e.g. R or Python).